cymetrics/blog/en/posts/zet/purple-man-my-superman.md

 During penetration testing, we usually don't want to expose our public IP, or firewall blocking mechanism, so we can use Ngrok to transfer files and shells.
 In real APT (Advanced Persistent Threat) attacks, we can also see other intranet penetration practices, such as using the SoftEther service to connect the victim's computer to the attacker's computer network, so that the attacker can easily take control of the victim's computers and keep them under constant management.
 However, here we would like to focus on two specific services, Cloudflared and Tailscale.

-Cloudflared is a cross-platform command-line Tunnel client provided by Cloudflare that can be used in combining with its own service [Zero Trust Tunnels](https://developers.cloudflare.com/cloudflare-one /connections/connect-apps/).
+Cloudflared is a cross-platform command-line Tunnel client offered by Cloudflare, designed to complement, and work in conjunction with its own services, [Zero Trust Tunnels](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/).

 ![](/img/posts/zet/purple-man-my-superman/cloudflare-tunnel.png)